Recyclables We Accept At Pender Island Recycling Depot

-Cardboard: Please see Cardboard heading for details, including brown paper.
+Cardboard: Please see the Cardboard section for details, including brown paper.

-Books: Please see Books for details on recycling.
+Books: Please see the Books section for details on recycling.

 We accept grocery bags, produce bags, bread bags and other soft, stretchy plastic packaging.
 All plastic bags should be clean and dry.
 Al though zippered bags, e.g., Ziploc, are soft and stretchy, they are made of different material and should go in the Other Flexible Plastic Packaging category.

-All plastics should be clean and dry, including plant pots.
+All plastics should be clean and dry, especially plant pots.

 We accept packaging styrofoam, including meat trays and packaging material from electronics/furniture.
 These are sorted as white or coloured.

-Styrofoam must be clean and free of meat tray liners.
+Styrofoam must be clean and have meat tray liners removed.

 We CANNOT accept styrofoam "peanuts" or squishy foam.